gardenjs/gardenjs/README.md

-# GARDEN
+# Component library explorer

 Garden is a lightweight UI explorer for Svelte projects that helps you build, test and display UI components and pages.
+Create design systems for Svelte projects.

-## What is Garden?
+## This is Garden

-### A Svelte component library explorer

 Garden is the showroom for what you grow.
 The explorer represents each component of your design system in isolation.
 The different states of the components are also shown.
 Garden is developed for Svelte projects of any size and runs outside of your app for an absolute independence.
 Code changes are reflected at the speed of light by the build tool Vite.
 Garden is an Open Source project under the MIT License.

 ## Getting Started

-Install Garden with NPM: [not yet, now: instead: checkout garden in garden base folder: 'npm link' or 'sudo npm link']
+Create a new directory outside of the Svelte project and install Garden with NPM: [not yet, now: instead: checkout garden in garden base folder: 'npm link' or 'sudo npm link']

 ```bash
 npm install --save-dev garden